radical-semiconductor/woodpecker/README.md

 > We've made sure to solve all of these before release.
 (We promise!)

-### The woodpeckr debugger/tester is broken, what do I do?
+### The woodpecker debugger/tester is broken, what do I do?

 > Message woodpecker@radicalsemiconductor.com with your issue and we'll get on it.